Societies Elections

 'Can I Be Your Second Choice?' - We use SVT (Single Transferrable Voting).
 The truth is not everyone is going to vote for you.
 Some people may already be supporting their friends and you won't be able to change that.
 However, the benefit of SVT means that you can still potentially be their second choice.
 When speaking to someone, kindly ask that "if I'm not your first choice, please consider me for your second or third choice".
 The final count can change drastically as votes are redistributed to second and third choices.

-Remember to Have Fun! - These elections are an opportunity for you to put yourself out there, try something new and push to enact real change at Roehampton, but don't forget to keep a smile on your face and have fun with your campaign!
+Remember to have fun! - These elections are an opportunity for you to put yourself out there, try something new and push to enact real change at Roehampton, but don't forget to keep a smile on your face and have fun with your campaign!

 Why Volunteer with the RSU?